 The aim of the regulations is to ensure that ships operating in the Baltic Sea are capable of navigating in ice and winter navigation runs safely and smoothly.

 Trafi has issued a regulation on which Finnish ice classes are equivalent to the class notations of recognized classification societies (the so called list of equivalences).
 If a ship has an ice class notation of a recognized classification society, it is granted one of the Finnish ice classes IA Super, IA, IB, IC, II and III in accordance with the equivalence list.

 The regulation also includes provisions on documentation required for the determination of the ice classes of ships.

 Keeping the ice class rules up to date as vessel structures constantly develop requires continuous research and development work.
-The Finnish Transport Safety Agency (Trafi), Finnish Transport Agency and the Swedish Maritime Administration (SMA) invite research institutes to apply for finance for research projects to be carried out in 2017 with an aim to facilitate winter navigation.
+Research projects are continuously financed by the Finnish Transport Safety Agency (Trafi), the Finnish Transport Agency and the Swedish Maritime Administration (SMA).

 The Finnish Transport Safety Agency (Trafi), the Finnish Transport Agency and the Swedish Maritime Authority (SMA) invite research institutions to apply for financing of winter navigation research projects to be carried out in 2018.
 The special research topics for 2018 are towing arrangements of merchant vessels and more comprehensive weather and ice forecasting systems for the Baltic Sea.
 Applications should be submitted using the provided form to Trafi and SMA no later than 15 September 2017.